Dave-creekside/graph/README.md

 This creates a dynamic interaction where your conversation with the LLM directly shapes the hypergraph structure, which in turn influences the LLM's responses in subsequent turns.

 To exit the chat with feedback mode, type `#__#`.

+### Dream Modes

+#### Classic Dream Mode

+The `dream` command runs a self-talk session with a single LLM (the secondary LLM configured in settings).
+The LLM explores connections between concepts in the hypergraph, suggesting new relationships and insights.

+Features of the classic dream mode:
+- Single LLM self-talk
+- Exploration of semantic connections
+- Creative ideation based on hypergraph structure

+#### Enhanced Dream Mode

+The `dream_enhanced` command creates a dialogue between two different LLMs (primary and secondary).
+Each LLM takes turns exploring concepts in the hypergraph, building on the other's ideas.

+Features of the enhanced dream mode:
+- Two LLMs in conversation
+- Clearly labeled responses from each LLM
+- Dynamic exploration of concepts
+- Complementary perspectives from different models

+#### Dream with Feedback

+The `dream_fb` command combines the enhanced dream dialogue with hypergraph updates.
+As the two LLMs converse, they also suggest changes to the hypergraph structure, which are applied in real-time.

+Features of the dream with feedback mode:
+- Two LLMs in conversation
+- Automatic updates to the hypergraph based on the dialogue
+- Visible summary of changes after each turn
+- Evolution of the hypergraph through multi-LLM collaboration

+All dream modes accept an optional `iterations` parameter to control the length of the session.

 ## Statistics